superbrothers/minikube-ingress-dns/README.md

 $ curl http://nginx.minikube.dev/
 ```

-If you'd like to change the base domain from `minikube.dev`, set the new domain name to the `MINIKUBE_INGRESS_DNS_DOMAIN` enironment variable.
+If you'd like to change the base domain from `minikube.dev`, set the new domain name to the `MINIKUBE_INGRESS_DNS_DOMAIN` environment variable.

 ```sh
 export MINIKUBE_INGRESS_DNS_DOMAIN="minikube.local"